applicato/deadswitch-linux/README.md

 ## Setup

 One thing to note during the setup process.
 You will be asked if you want to add an attachment to your email.
-If you choose YES, and you enter the URL of the file eg: /home/john/file.zip be sure to write in your email message the type of file it is.
-For some reason, the attachment type is stripped and thus unidentifiable.
-So file.zip just ends up showing as 'file'.
-If your recipient downloads the file, but doesn't know the type, it won't help.
-So just mention in your message, that you are attaching file.zip and that the file needs to be renamed as a zip as per our example.
+If you choose YES, and you enter the URL of the file eg: /home/john/file.zip be sure to write in your email message that you have added an attachment as well as the name and file type.
+For some reason, the attachment name and type is stripped by the Python MIMEmultipart code and thus unidentifiable, but the integrity of the file is not compromised.
+So write that you have attached file.zip and that after your recipient downloads it, to rename it as file.zip.

 ## License